-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in New York.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in New York.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Finding Support and Resources in NY

 The best local resource, especially for new homeschoolers, is the local LEAH (Loving Education At Home) group.
 A family can find one for their area by going to the New York State LEAH website.
 There are a multitude of helpful websites for anything from spelling courses, history, science and math, as well as resources for buying and selling used curriculum.

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.

 I am really pleased with Time4Learning.
 It has made a world of difference in my son’s academic performance in school!

 A Typical Homeschool Day